arzuisiktopbas/11-LSTM_Stock_Predictor/README.md

-# Unit 14 Homework Assignment - LSTM Stock Predictor
+# LSTM Stock Predictor

 *by Arzu ISIK TOPBAS*

-In this assignment, I used deep learning recurrent neural networks to model bitcoin closing prices.
+I used deep learning recurrent neural networks to model bitcoin closing prices.
 I used the FNG indicators to predict the closing price for one model while the second model, I used a window of closing prices to predict the nth closing price.
 I evaluated each model and compared the performance.

 ### The Performance of each model